 Recently I decided to do a short, episodic D&D campaign based on the D&D cartoon series.
-As many of you know, the D&D animated television series “was a coproduction of Marvel Comics and TSR, and made in the United States during the 1980s.
-Based on the Dungeons & Dragons role-playing game, the show was popular in the US, and ran for three seasons.
+As many of you know, the D&D animated television series “was a coproduction of Marvel Comics and TSR, and made in the US during the 1980s.
+Based on the Dungeons & Dragons role-playing game, the show was popular in the US and Brazil, and ran for three seasons.
 Although aimed at a young audience…the show had distinctive plots, and was quite unique in children’s television for the amount of ethical awareness and empathy displayed to and encouraged in the viewer.
 It was not unusual for members of the band to lose hope or break down in tears, only to be comforted by others, or reinvigorated through good works.
 The general premise of the show was that a group of kids were pulled into the “Realm of Dungeons & Dragons” by taking a magical rollercoaster trip at a fairground.
 Invariably, the children just wanted to get home, but would often take detours to help people….
-After arriving in the Realm, the…Dungeon Master (named for the role of the referee in the role-playing game) appeared, assuming the role of their mentor, and gave them each clothing and magical paraphernalia to suit their abilities.” (http://www.answers.com/topic/dungeons-dragons-tv-series ) These abilities and weapons related directly to character “classes” in the D&D roleplaying game.
+After arriving in the Realm, the…Dungeon Master appeared, assuming the role of their mentor, and gave them each clothing and magical paraphernalia to suit their abilities.”
+These abilities and weapons related directly to character “classes” in the D&D roleplaying game.

 It debuted “on the 17th of September, 1983 and ran for 27 episodes until December, 1985.
 In the style of most Western animation the series was nonlinear.
 There was no clear plot being followed and most episodes ended up where they had begun, having no bearing on any future episodes in the series.” (http://www.everything2.com/index.pl?node=Dungeons%20%26%20Dragons )